PierrickI3/SocialHub/README.md

 * Set the required environment variables by running `heroku config:set <ENVIRONMENT VARIABLE NAME>=<ENVIRONMENT VARIABLE VALUE>` (e.g. `heroku config:set PURECLOUD_ENVIRONMENT=mypurecloud.ie`).
 Environment variables are listed in the `How to use` section above.
 * Run `git remote -v` to make sure that the remote was added to your list of git remotes
 * Run `git push heroku master` to push your code to the Heroku remote
 * Create a new webhook integration in your Smoosh app with the Heroku followed by `/messages` (e.g. https://serene-ravine-92441.herokuapp.com/messages).
-Select the `AppUser messages` and `User typing` triggers and click on `Create webhook`.
+Select the `AppUser messages` and `User typing` triggers ([all triggers are documented here](https://docs.smooch.io/rest/#webhooks)) and click on `Create webhook`.
 * This service contains code (search for `startKeepAlive()`) to ping the app every 25 minutes by default and stop after 17 hours.
 Make sure you set the `HEROKU_APPNAME` environment variable to your app name (e.g. serene-raving-92441) by using `heroku config:set HEROKU_APPNAME=<YOUR APP NAME>` (e.g. `heroku config:set HEROKU_APPNAME=serene-raving-92441`)

 #### Heroku CLI useful commands